Ettore Sottsass

 Ettore Sottsass (/it/; 14 September 1917 – 31 December 2007) was an Italian architect and product designer.
-He was known for his designs of furniture, jewelry, glass, lighting, homeware and office supplies.
-He also worked on numerous buildings and interiors, often defined by bold colours.
+He was known for his designs of furniture, jewellery, glass, lighting, homeware and office supplies, and also worked on numerous buildings and interiors, often defined by bold colours.

 Early life

 Sottsass was born in Innsbruck, Austria, and grew up in Turin, where his father, also named Ettore Sottsass, was an architect.
-His father belonged to the modernist architecture group Movimento Italiano per l'Architettura Razionale (MIAR), which was led by Giuseppe Pagano.
+His father belonged to the modernist architecture group Movimento Italiano per l'Architettura Razionale (MIAR), led by Giuseppe Pagano.

-Sottsass attended Politecnico di Torino in Turin and graduated in 1939 with a degree in architecture.
+Sottsass attended the Politecnico di Torino in Turin and graduated in 1939 with a degree in architecture.

-After the Allies reached Italy, Sottsass joined the Italian Republican Fascist Party and he enlisted in the Monterosa Division of the Repubblica Sociale Italiana which was led by Benito Mussolini, to fight in the mountains alongside Hitler's army (Sottsass tells his adventures as a Lieutenant of the Monterosa Division in his autobiography Scritto di notte published by Adelphi).
+After the Allies reached Italy, Sottsass joined the Italian Republican Fascist Party and enlisted in the Monterosa Division of the Repubblica Sociale Italiana, led by Benito Mussolini, to fight in the mountains alongside German forces.
+He later recounted his experiences as a lieutenant in the Monterosa Division in his autobiography Scritto di notte, published by Adelphi.

-After his time in the military, Sottsass opened his own architecture and design firm in Milan, Italy.
-Here he started designing furniture and experimented with different color, patterns and shapes.
-His work was often associated with pop culture with his brightly colored whimsical objects.
-His pieces were often made out of glass and ceramic.
+After his time in the military, Sottsass opened his own architecture and design firm in Milan.
+He began designing furniture and experimenting with different colours, patterns and shapes.
+His work was often associated with pop culture through his brightly coloured, whimsical objects, many of which were made from glass and ceramic.

 Early career

-After returning home, Ettore Sottsass worked as an architect with his father, often on new modernist versions of buildings that were destroyed during the war.
-In 1947, living in Milan, he set up his own architectural and industrial design studio, where he began to create work in a variety of different media: ceramic, painting, sculpture, furniture, photography, jewelry, architecture and interior design.
+After returning home, Sottsass worked as an architect with his father, often on new modernist versions of buildings that had been destroyed during the war.
+In 1947, living in Milan, he set up his own architectural and industrial design studio, where he began to create work in a variety of media, including ceramic, painting, sculpture, furniture, photography, jewellery, architecture and interior design.